george-hawkins/japanese/README.md

 ### Download subtitles (for Crunchyroll, Netflix and more)

-But there are ways to get around this, e.g. using the Chrome extension [asbplayer](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab) (it's open source and also available [here on GitHub](https://github.com/killergerbah/asbplayer)).
+But there are ways to get around this, e.g. using the Chrome extension [asbplayer](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab).
+It's open source and also available [here on GitHub](https://github.com/killergerbah/asbplayer)).

 Or using [substital](https://substital.com/) or [Jimaku Player](https://github.com/sheodox/jimaku-player/) (tho' development stopped 2 years ago).

 [jimaku.cc](https://jimaku.cc/) seems to be the place to download subtitles.

 Note: Jimaku Player isn't associated with jimaku.cc - it's just one of many tools for playing subtitles from jimaku.cc.

+asbplayer seems to be the most popular player in this space, is being actively developed and is recommended by people like Refold (see this [video](https://www.youtube.com/watch?v=GYsf-NOVoYc)).

 Beginner anime
 --------------